5ynthaire/5YN-TangramDecisionMakingModel-Idea/README.md

 The arc of the decision-making process can be understood as decisions filling a Decision Scope (D), an odd-shaped space of components (e.g., for an app: features, UI; for a startup: market, product), with a small number of large decisions providing initial coverage (e.g., “What’s the core need?”, ~40% of D), followed by medium-sized decisions filling obvious gaps (e.g., “Any specific formats?”, ~10%), and finally by an increasing number of smaller decisions nesting themselves into remaining voids (e.g., “What if offline access fails?”, ~1%).

-The unrestrained LLM and the annoying waiter follow this arc to an infinite number of unimpactful decisions, while the experienced business executive will recognize when the increase in decision coverage is met with diminishing returns and steer the discussion toward a conclusion.
+The unrestrained LLM and the annoying waiter follow this arc to an infinite number of unimpactful decisions, while the experienced business executive will recognize when the increase in decision coverage is met with diminishing returns, and steer the discussion toward a conclusion.

 ## Metrics